 According to Silodrome, the Perfecto graced the backs of bikers starting in 1928.
 Irving Schott made it as the first-ever purpose-built leather jacket for motorcycles.
 To further prove its coolness, the Perfecto got its name from Schott’s favorite style of cigar.
 Come on, now; that is cooler than cool.

-The Perfecto wasn’t just the coolest jacket ever, it was designed to keep riders more safe
+The Perfecto wasn’t just the coolest motorcycle jacket ever; it was designed to keep riders safe

 The iconic design feature of a Schott Perfecto

 While the brass snaps and waist belts are both very proud features of these jackets, the most noticeable feature is the asymmetrical front.
 The zipper goes in an almost diagonal offset to allow the collars to be popped up and stay that way while riding.
 It is another very cool-looking feature that also serves a practical purpose.

 There are also several pockets and compartments strewn about the jacket.
 The diagonally-zippered breast pocket and tiny waist pouch are very cool looking, but I have yet to figure out how to use them.
 These jackets still come with the old “map pocket” on the inside, which for many has probably turned into a cell phone or wallet pocket in these modern times.

 The Perfecto hasn’t changed much